 Since the dawn of time, man has been defrauding his fellow man.
 One can only wonder what the first instance of fraud was.
 Did a caveman lie about the quality of his fire-hardened wood spear?
 Or maybe he traded two older fruits for two good ones without telling the other party.

 At any rate, fraud predates written history by a long, long time and, in all likelihood, even predates language.
-Every civilization, every city, every community, no matter how big or small, has had to find a way to deal with fraud.
+Every civilization, every city, every community, no matter how big or small,

 So it should come as no surprise that fraud exists in online advertising.